 Additionally, the speaker raises the question of why the letters are even kept at all, especially if they raise all these uncomfortable emotions.
 She clarifies that she thinks this is the case because one is still able to feel the promise of the future that is present in the writings.
 This is something that they cannot part with.

 This raises an interesting question about why one would hide something away that was written out of devotion.
 What is the reasoning behind keeping these objects out of sight?
-In the second line she emphasizes, through personification, what the impact that hiding one’s current or past emotions, results in.
+In the second line she emphasizes, through personification, the impact that hiding one’s current or past emotions result in.

-She states that when one is finally ready to have the letters surface again, perhaps long after the relationship is over, they come out as “sore memories blinking” in the light of the room.
-The writer of these letters will then be confronted by a version of themselves they are no longer familiar with.
+She states that when one is finally ready to have the surface of the letters again, perhaps long after the relationship is over, they come out as “sore memories blinking” in the light of the room.
+The writer of these letters will then be confronted by a version of themselves they are no longer familiar.

-These letters will bring back into ones mind he past “Private jokes,” which can no longer be “comprehended,” as well as leading statements like, “What / are you wearing?”
+These letters will bring back into one’s mind he passed “Private jokes,” which can no longer be “comprehended,” as well as leading statements like, “What / are you wearing?”
 One is forced to contend with their own “recklessness.”

-In the second stanza the speaker continues her narration about what these letters are revealing to the recipient and reader.
-Another phrase which sticks out to the speaker from the general history of letters, “Don’t ever change.”
-These simple and uncreative messages meant something to the one receiving it, but now stick out as being purposeless.
+In the second stanza, the speaker continues her narration about what these letters are revealing to the recipient and reader.
+Another phrase that sticks out to the speaker from the general history of letters, “Don’t ever change.”
+These simple and uncreative messages meant something to the one receiving them but now stick out as being purposeless.

 It is clear in the following lines that the speaker is considering why letters between lovers are kept.
 She comes to the conclusion that this is because one can still imagine the “future” one saw then and believed in.
 The future appears as budding “flowers” and is appreciated through the “trac[ing]” of each line of text on the paper.